 a.
-All employees in Grades 1, 2, 3 and 4 shall move through the ranges in accordance with the 'Salary Administration Guidelines'.
+All employees in Grades 1, 2, 3 and 4 shall move through the ranges in accordance with the 'Salary Administration Guidelines' to be determined.

 Employees denied a merit increase have a right of appeal to the Town Manager.
 The Town Manager shall confer with the employee and appropriate department head prior to determining the merits of the appeal.